As mobile phones continue to get bigger, thinner and practically 99% glass, the risk of damage has increased.

 The obvious form of protecting yourself against losing a smartphone is to take out a phone or gadget insurance policy.
 Specialist insurers like So-Sure offer cheap, comprehensive mobile phone insurance policies for a range of devices with cover for accidental damage, theft, loss and much more.

 Before you rush to your search engine of choice to find the best deal, it’s important to remember that you may already be covered under one of your other insurance policies.

 For example, many home insurance policies include at least a basic level of cover for smartphones, while many packaged bank accounts include perks like mobile phone insurance.

 A lot of mobile phone networks use features like fast replacements and international cover as methods to encourage you to take up a contract with them, so the first thing you should do is check with your network to see if there is any cover included as part of your monthly payment.

-Taking out extra cover with your network provider is often the most expensive option, but it does tend to provide very comprehensive cover.
+It is rarely (if ever) the case that your network provider will throw in smartphone insurance for free, and opting into their phone cover is often the most expensive option, but it does tend to provide very comprehensive cover.
 For example:

-EE charges £4 per month to provide phone damage cover, although this will not pay out for loss or theft.
-For full cover it charges £8 a month for full cover.
+EE phone insurance – charges around £4 per month to provide phone damage cover, although this will not pay out for loss or theft.
+For full cover it charges around £8 a month.

-Vodafone has a similar off to EE, although the final cost depends on the value of your phone: between £5-£7 for damage cover and £8-£12 for full protection.
+Vodafone insurance – has a similar off to EE, although the final cost depends on the value of your phone: between £6.50 – £8.50 for damage cover and £9.50 – £13.50 for full protection.